videolan/vlc/share/lua/README.txt

 net.listen_tcp( host, port ): Listen to TCP connections.
 This returns an object with an accept and an fds method. accept is blocking (Poll on the fds with the net.POLLIN flag if you want to be non blockin).
-  The fds method returns a list of fds you can call select on before using the accept method.
+  The fds method returns a list of fds you can call poll on before using the accept method.
 For example: local l = vlc.net.listen_tcp( "localhost", 1234 ) while true do